 Diabetes and Staying Healthy this Winter

 During the winter months there is typically a spike in seasonal illnesses such as common colds, flu, and pneumonia.
-This winter, cases of COVID-19 and respiratory syncytial virus (RSV) are also on the rise.
 While there are tips and tricks for keeping seasonal illnesses at bay, they are sometimes unavoidable.
 And for those with other health conditions a simple cold can be so much more than that.